There are perks to being older and wiser when it comes to home insurance.

 But don’t switch to the first insurance provider that comes knocking.
 Make sure you do your research to get the best policy for you.

-If you’re over 50, it’s likely you have a lot more to loose than a first-time buyer in their 20s.
+If you’re over 50, it’s likely you have a lot more to lose than a first-time buyer in their 20s.

 If you have collected a significant amount of contents over the years, such as antiques or family heirlooms, it’s important to make sure you’ve insured them to their worth.

-It’s not just your home and its contents you need to insure, however – there’s your garden as well.
+Remember, it’s not just your home and its contents you need to insure, there’s your garden and any outbuildings as well.

-If you’ve spent hours creating your own private paradise, shelling out hundreds of pounds of your pension on exotic plants and shrubbery, make sure it’s covered by your policy.
+If you’ve spent hours creating your own private paradise, shelling out hundreds of pounds on exotic plants and shrubbery, make sure it’s covered by your policy.

-Check your home insurance covers outbuildings too.
-You don’t want to have to use your savings to replace a collection of tools or expensive lawnmower that’s been stolen from the garage or shed.
+You wouldn't want to have to use your savings to replace a collection of tools or an expensive lawnmower that’s been stolen from the garage or shed.